Crash on I-10 westbound involving 18-wheeler hauling other vehicles shuts down portion of I-10

 BATON ROUGE - Two left lanes were blocked on I-10 westbound at the College Drive exit due to a crash involving an 18-wheeler hauling other vehicles.

 The crash happened early Monday morning, but the lanes were blocked for hours while crews were on scene cleaning up.
-As of 6:40 a.m., the vehicles involved were still on scene as well as a tow truck.
+As of 9:40 a.m., all lanes were reopened.

 There was no immediate word on what led to the crash, but officials said there were no injuries.